Israel-Tanjiro/Sapphire_G4CMP/README.md

 User@fun:~$ make install
 [100%] Built target g4cmpPhononCaustics
 ```
+This example does not support running with multiple threads.
+The user should ensure that /run/numberOfThreads 1 is specified in their macro file.<br>
-If you do not have errors
+For example, if you do not have errors to compile the program you can run only one time the following macro to create phonon caustics patterns.
 ```console
 ./g4cmpaSapphire Caustic.mac
 ```